RenWal/captain/README.md

 If you want to understand how the remote control protocol works, look at the ControlMessage class in the demo.
-It allows you to specify what you want the drone to do and build the binary package.
+It allows you to specify what you want the drone to do and build the binary packet.
 Just send this via UDP to the drone.

 The demo contains a crude definition for a sequence of remote inputs that you can use to check out if all of the control axes work as expected, especially if you